Long-Zixuan/MC_OutlineShader/README.md

 <p>It's a NPR shader,which based on the original style, which can add outline for game object and make the graphics more cartoonish  </p>
 <p>You can set outline width and outline color at shader pack settings page</p><p>if you turn on the "paper world" option,the world will only have outline</p>
   <br>
-  <p>For versions 1.21 and below and version 1.21.8、1.21.10, please use Optifine or Oculus to load this shader（(This shader can only be loaded with Iris on Minecraft versions between 1.21 and 1.21.5)）</p>

 <br>
 <p>If you like this shader,please buy me a coffee,THANKS!</p>
 <a href="https://ko-fi.com/loongly">